leozimmerman/Sonoscopio/README.md

 More info [here](https://github.com/leozimmerman/ofxAudioAnalyzer)

 ## Compatibility
-Only working in OSX for the moment.
-Going to add Linux compatibility soon.
+Only working in OSX for the moment

 ## Installation

-- Download OF 0.9.3
+- Download OF
 - Clone this repository into OF_ROOT_DIR/apps/myApps/
 - Run clone_addons.sh in the terminal
 - Build Xcode project

-  Tested with:
+### Tested with:
-  - OF 0.9.3
+  - OF 0.10.1
-  - OS X El Capitan: version 10.11.6
+  - macOS Catalina: version 10.15.3
-  - X code 8
-  - OSX SDK 10.11 (!)
+  - Xcode 11.3.1

 ## Projects & Settings